sourmash-bio/sourmash/doc/sourmash-sketch.md

 The `sketch protein` command reads in **protein sequences** and outputs **protein sketches**.

 The `sketch translate` command reads in **DNA sequences**, translates them in all six frames, and outputs **protein sketches**.

+The `sketch fromfile` command takes in a CSV file containing the locations of genomes and proteomes, and outputs all of the requested sketches.
+It primarily intended for large-scale database construction.

 All `sourmash sketch` commands take FASTA or FASTQ sequences as input;
 input data can be uncompressed, compressed with gzip, or compressed